Applying for an airport transit visa in Ghana

 Should you however transit through two Schengen countries before continuing to your final destination, you do require a visa, even when you do not leave the airport.

 An example: Accra-Amsterdam-Madrid-Lima.
 As one would need to enter the Schengen airport transit zone to transit from Amsterdam to the flight to Madrid, a c-visa is required in this case.

-- Make an online appointment via the website of VFS Global.
+The Netherlands embassy in Accra uses the services of VFS Global.
+Make an online appointment via the website of VFS Global.

-The consular department assesses Schengen visa applications and Dutch Caribbean visa applications.
 The Kingdom of the Netherlands has made representation arrangements for short stay visa applications (thus for a stay of maximum 90 days per 180 days period) with other Schengen countries.